ShiftingBorders/airi_summerschool_2025/README.md

 </p>

 **Figure 1:**
-*Distribution of the amount sent by LLM agents and humans in the Dictator Game.*
+*Distribution of the amount sent by LLM agents in the Dictator Game.*

 ---